of spending a quiet night home or romantic dinner out, the stars were out in

 the Oscar stage.

-the award for Best Actress went to Brie Larson for her role in Room, the
+the award for Best Actress went to Brie Larson for her role in

 British held their own on home soil as Mark Rylance and Kate Winslet received

-awards for Best Supporting Actor and Actress for their roles in Bridge of Spies
+awards for Best Supporting Actor and Actress for their roles in

 and Steve Jobs.
 John Boyega also picked up the public-voted EE Rising Star award Star Wars: The Force Awakens, beating out fellow nominees Larson and Dakota Johnson.